-From a nearer, or short-term, perspective, the Pentecost season is equatable to the time of tarrying, or delay, detailed in the parables about Jesus' return (Matt.
+From a nearer, or short-term, perspective, the Pentecost season pictures the time of tarrying, or delay, detailed in the parables about Jesus' return (Matt.
 24:45-51, 25:1-13).
-A bride betrothed at Pentecost would, according to the Jewish wedding tradition, expect the groom's return around the same date.
+A bride betrothed at Pentecost would, per the Jewish wedding tradition, expect the groom's return around the same date.
 Thus, his arrival several months later, toward the end of summer, would be perceived as late.